Riverstone

 What is the weighted average housing cost based on tenure mix in the Riverstone SA2?

-Factoring in the ownership distribution, the weighted average monthly housing cost is approximately $1,995.
+Accounting for the local ownership mix, the weighted average monthly housing cost is approximately $1,995.
 This accounts for outright owners paying no housing costs, mortgage holders paying $2,600/month, and renters paying $2,122/month.

 How affordable is housing in the Riverstone SA2 relative to local incomes?